- About SDYS

 OPUS students performing at the 2012 California Seminario

-FOR MORE INFORMATION ABOUT THE COMMUNITY OPUS PROJECT, GO TO OUR YEAR TWO REPORT OR OUR YEAR ONE REPORT.
+FOR MORE INFORMATION ABOUT THE COMMUNITY OPUS PROJECT, GO TO OUR YEAR TWO REPORT, YEAR ONE REPORT OR YEAR FOUR REPORT.

 La Jolla Music Society Community Music Center